VegasAlexinHou/sms_spam_detector/README.md

 This project was inspired by the need for an efficient SMS spam detection solution and was implemented using machine learning techniques and the Gradio library for hosting the application.

-Feel free to explore the code and contribute to further improvements in SMS spam detection.
-Thank you for visiting the repository!
+Everyone is free to explore the code and contribute to further improvements in SMS spam detection.